Study-related work placement

 Work placement abroad

-You can apply for a grant for international work placement from the Nordplus or Erasmus+ programmes.
+You can apply for a grant for an international work placement from the Nordplus or Erasmus+ programmes.
 The Nordplus grant is intended for work placement in the Nordic or Baltic countries.
 The Erasmus+ grant applies to the EU.

 Separate instructions are given for teacher training in master’s degree programmes in dance and theatre pedagogy.